Sen. McCain’s brain surgery may delay health care vote longer than expected

 A lengthy delay possible

-With this in mind it is not surprising that the Senate majority leader, Mitch McConnell, has already announced that voting on the controversial GOP health care bill will not begin until McCain’s return.
+With this in mind, it is not surprising that the Senate Republican leader, Mitch McConnell of Kentucky, has already announced that voting on the controversial GOP health care bill will not begin until McCain's return.

-Supporters of the dismantling of the Affordable Care Act may be wise to prepare for a lengthy delay.
+Supporters of dismantling the Affordable Care Act may be wise to prepare for a lengthy delay.